chapmandaniel/Java_CP2561_Hangman_Project/README.md

 * A correct solution attempt automatically results in the game being won!
 * An incorrect attempt at a solution results in the game being lost!
 * Six incorrect character guesses results in a completed hanging and the game is over
-* Enter y/n to continue playing
+* Enter y/n to continue playing, n to quit, or x to continue playing on a different difficulty level

 ## Word Library
 All unique words will be used for the chosen difficulty level until none remain, then the same words will be recycled.

 ## Difficulty Levels
 There are three difficulty levels.
 Easy, medium and hard.
-You select which level you want during the startup of each session.
+You can switch between them at after each game.